michael-spengler/ArLedger/README.md

 that this approach has an underlying smart-contract which allows querying and accessing the data directly.
 When using a filter on transactions you can not do any filtering or selecting on the data itself.
 Another feature is that this allows individual deployment and access control.

 ## Usage
+1. Download and deploy the ArLedger smart contract
+2. Install the SmartWeave Libary in your app and start interacting with the smart contract

 Note: Use this data as the object for an interaction with the SmartWeave-Contract

 ### Create a table
 `{"function": "CREATE TABLE", "name": "Users"}`
 ### Insert data into a table